JWT

 Pros and Cons

-Stateless Contain all relevant information so that resource servers can validate and process them.
+Stateless Contains all relevant information so that resource servers can validate and process them.

 Decision Factors